smxi/svmi/README.txt

-This tool is not being maintained actively.
+This tool is not being maintained actively. the tool still works however, and has some utility, albeit limited scope.

 https://codeberg.org/smxi/svmi